AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Event notification/Reliable MNS event notification.md

 After you complete the configurations, you can use code to consume messages.

--   For information about how to consume messages by using Java code, see [Use sample code to receive messages]().
+-   For information about how to consume messages by using Java code, see [Manage queues]().
 -   For information about how to consume messages by using Python code, see [Manage queues]().
 -   For information about how to consume messages by using C\# code, see [Manage queues]().
 -   For information about how to consume messages by using PHP code, see [Manage queues]().